 FTP_ITC.1.1/ SVD import The TSF shall provide a communication channel between itself and a remote trusted IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.
 FTP_ITC.1.2/ SVD import The TSF shall permit the TSF to initiate communication via the trusted channel.
-FTP_ITC.1.3/ The TSF or the TOE shall initiate communication via the trusted channel SVD import for import SVD .
-Comment: the complementa ary part is in sec.
+FTP_ITC.1.3/ SVD import Comment: the complementa The TSF or the TOE shall initiate communication via the trusted channel for import SVD . ry part is in sec.
 5.1.6.1, SVD Transfer.